railsuser2014/openobject-doc-book-en/3/3_9/accounts_place.rst

 * the :guilabel:`Account Name`,

-* the :guilabel:`Account Code`: used as a shortcut for selecting the account,
+* the :guilabel:`Code/Reference`: used as a shortcut for selecting the account,

 * the :guilabel:`Parent Analytic Account`: use this field to define the hierarchy between the accounts.